Switching to Asynchronous Communication for Remote Work

 Our app can support several different leave policies, including ones like "no ask, must tell," favored by businesses that primarily use async when communicating.

-We fully believe in remote and hybrid working and actively develop Spock with that future in mind, so if you're a forward-thinking business that wants to transition away from the old ways, consider joining us on our journey to renew absence management today.
+We fully believe in remote and hybrid working and actively develop Spock with that future in mind, so if you're a forward-thinking business that wants to transition away from the old ways, consider joining us on our journey to renew leave tracking today.